portfolio

 View a sampling of my work here.

 While my specialty is writing and web content, I create websites using WordPress, including this one.
-Also below, are several blog posts I’ve written about small businesses and the topics of navigating COVID-19, healthcare, tech, entrepreneurship, retail, and farmers markets.
+Also below, are several blog posts I’ve written about small businesses and the topics of defense, tech, healthcare, tech, entrepreneurship, workforce, and farmers markets.

 City of Brazil website